olssol/olssol.github.io/experts.md

 <h3>Zhong Wang, PhD </h3>
 </header>

-<p>Dr. Wang is our Chief IT Advisor.
+<p>Dr. Wang is our chief IT consultant.
 Dr. Wang received his PhD in Computer
 Science in 2000.
 Dr. Wang was a pioneer in the development of database management systems and decision-making support systems.
 In the last decade, Dr.
 Wang has extended his research to the field of Bioinformatics and had multiple